Athenry: Sport

-Athenry is home to the Gaelic Athletic Association St. Mary Club, who have won numerous All-Ireland Senior Club Hurling Championships.
+Athenry is home to the Gaelic Athletic Association St. Mary Club, which has won three All-Ireland Senior Club Hurling Championship titles.

 Athenry Athletics Club has a juvenile and a senior section.
 The club has produced two Olympic sprinters, Martina McCarthy and Paul Hession.
 McCarthy represented Ireland in the women's 4 × 400 metres relay at the 2000 Summer Olympics and Hession competed in the men's 200 metres at the 2008 Summer Olympics.

 Athenry is also home to Athenry F.C., founded in 1971.
 The club reached the 2006 final of the FAI Junior Cup, and the following year it became the Galway & District League champions for the first time, repeating the same achievement during the 2007–08, 2009–10, and 2014–15 seasons.
 In 2007, 2008, 2009, 2011 and 2016, Athenry also won the Connacht Junior Cup title.

 Athenry is also home of the Athenry Golf Club and Athenry Judo Club.